-In the assessment step, the candidates need to decide if their present information and mastery in the business is as per the Chartered skills given by the Engineers Australia.
+In the assessment step, the candidates need to decide if their present information and mastery in the business are as per the Chartered skills given by Engineers Australia.

 The candidates need to give themselves a rating out of these 4 – ‘Creating, Functional, Proficient or Advanced’ in the components characterized by Engineers Australia Stage 2 Competencies.

-The Engineers Australia gives 16 components altogether in the Australian Stage 2 competency measures for each engineering occupation – The Professional Engineer, Engineering Associates and Engineering Technologists.
+Engineers Australia gives 16 components in the Australian Stage 2 competency measures for each engineering occupation – The Professional Engineer, Engineering Associates, and Engineering Technologists.

 The elements of Chartered Professional Engineer (CPEng) are classified as:

-- Personal Commitment – Showing how the candidate manages moral issues, displays their obligation in their work and builds up their capabilities
+- Personal Commitment – Showing how the candidate manages moral issues, displays their work obligations, and builds their capabilities.

-- An obligation to Community –It shows how well the candidate shows their ability inside their working area, that is with their customers, higher specialists or subordinates and how well they tackle the issues and relieve damage and risk.
+- An obligation to Community –It shows how well the candidate shows their ability inside their working area, with their customers, higher specialists, or subordinates, and how well they tackle the issues and relieve damage and risk.

-- A value in the Workplace – This value demonstrates the capability and abilities of the candidates as a head, planner and initiator of Engineering activities.
+- A value in the Workplace – This value demonstrates the capability and abilities of the candidates as head, planner, and initiator of Engineering activities.
 How well they can cooperate with people in their working place.

-The Engineers Australia CPEng applicant has to show 4 kinds of rating they are as follow:
+The Engineers Australia CPEng applicant has to show four kinds of rating they are as follow:

 - Functional – Functional means that the applicant can work themselves without any supervision by the instructor.

-- Proficient– The candidates can work without any guidance, independently as well as have the ability to supervise and provide training to other Engineers.
+- Proficient– The candidates can work without any guidance independently and have the ability to supervise and provide training to other Engineers.

-- Advanced– This implies the candidate is a head who can supervise all the engineering work, can take decisions, has knowledge on the related work, and can give instruction to other people.
+- Advanced– This implies the candidate is ahead who can supervise all the engineering work, make decisions, know the related work, and give other people instructions.

-On the basis of above evaluations, the candidates are given direction about applying for the Chartered engineers title, proceeding with proficient improvement by the Engineers Australia.
-The candidate can experience a self-assessment process, how many times they need it?
+Based on the above evaluations, the candidates are given direction about applying for the Chartered engineer’s title, proceeding with proficient improvement by the Engineers Australia.
+The candidate can experience a self-assessment process.
+How many times do they need it?

 Who can be considered as an Industry Reviewer?

-- Those who are already a Chartered member of Engineers Australia or an Engineering Team member is to be an industry reviewer.
+- Those who are already a Chartered member of Engineers Australia or an Engineering Team member are industry reviewers.

-- The person having more than 7 years of experience in the engineering field.
+- The person is having more than seven years of experience in the engineering field.